 Meanwhile, to reduce screen time, my friends and I have started sending each other voice messages to keep each other in the loop of what’s happening in our lives.
 Some of them have pointed out how they feel like narrators, giving an account of their dailies as though hosting a podcast.
 The act of telling, perhaps even living, has become performative.
 Hearing our own voices, seeing ourselves in the right-hand corner of a screen: we are the audience of our own lives in a more literal sense than ever.

 I recently heard myself describe a particularly nice bit from my own phone-recorded anecdote as having been: “just like a movie.”
-I later wondered how much of this instance being memorable in a moviesque manner was my own doing – and how much the movies’?
+I later wondered how much of this instance being memorable in a moviesque manner was my own doing – and how much the movies?
 What would Oscar have thought of this phrase?
 Would he have chuckled, thought to himself, “how silly,” considered me naïve, and said: “You imitate the movie, far more than the Movie imitates you.”
 What would he have said, had he heard that the faces seen in Zoom-meetings, do not look like the ones we are used to seeing there?
 Like those we were taught are beautiful by the artists who usually direct our screens, but instead are increasingly becoming altered?

 In his 1990 novel Vineland, Thomas Pynchon has his characters experience the very same concept.
-They are clustered to their TV’s, overloaded with references to the time’s televised culture, seemingly living a life much like those they have to tear themselves away from.
+They are glued to their TV’s, overloaded with references to the time’s televised culture, seemingly living a life much like those they have to tear themselves away from.
 But there’s another way in which imitation is striking in this particular novel – the book starts to imitate the medium of television itself.
 “Vinelanďs structure recalls, for example, what Kate Moody describes in her Growing Up on Television: ‘Television’s most successful techniques- short segments, fast action, quick cuts, fades, dissolves- break time into perceptual bits’” (Meinel 452).
 The literary counterparts of these techniques, such as quick sequences of flash forwards or flashbacks, make up Pynchon’s work.
 Television’s taking over.

-Now, the fast pace of the Television Era is being surpasses by social media.
+Now, the fast pace of the Television Era is being surpassed by social media.
 Endlessly scrolling has brought to life tactics such as clickbait, the use of algorithms, and ads screaming to grab your attention in a second.
-Documentaries such as The Social Dilemma (Orlowski, 2020) make us aware of the addictiveness of this quick social-reward system, but at the same time a Netflix Documentary needs those very systems to even gain attention.
+Documentaries such as The Social Dilemma (Orlowski, 2020) make us aware of the addictiveness of this quick social-reward system, but at the same time a Netflix documentary needs those very systems to even gain attention.
 Without Netflix algorithms or the many insta-stories on the film, I may not have even know of its existence.
 Inherently ironic.
 That’s not to say it’s not the right way for the documentary to gain attention, moreover on the systems carefully tracking and recording our data, or the spread of conspiracy and misinformation.
 How better to realise the dangers of the screens, while watching a screen?
 As the film’s theme song – a specially made version of I put a spell on you – suggests, I’m not sure if I’d been enchanted by the same urgency had I walked into a book-version of the research in a library or store.

 The screens – may they be the small or the big – have influenced our experience of life to a point of a potential no-return.
 From telling your family members to put away their phones and be present during a meal, to full train rides being spent not looking up from a phone while your book is in your bag and the view is out the window.
 Not knowing whether to believe the news articles you come across.
 Concerts, experienced with a red rec. button pulsing in the right-hand corner.
 To quote Vineland once more: “her camera taken away, no weapon of witness but her eyes” (273).